Katrina Chen: Early life and career

 Chen was raised in Taichung, Taiwan, where her father was a member of the city council.
-She immigrated to Canada on her own and completed her education in British Columbia.
+In 2000, when she was 17, Chen immigrated to Canada on her own and completed her education in British Columbia.
+She earned a bachelor's degree in political science with a minor in history from Simon Fraser University, and also earned a certificate in immigration laws, policies and procedures from the University of British Columbia.